 After learning how to make the scarf, you can turn it into an infinity scarf by skipping the fringe ends.

-🍵Instructions for Crochet Winter Scarf Pattern
+๐ตInstructions for Crochet Winter Scarf Pattern

-This pattern will be made long ways and in rows.
+The crochet winter scarf pattern will be made long ways and in rows.

 Row 1: Using black yarn, ch x200 +2 (turning chains, never work in these)